 The School is currently re-thinking its structure, programmes and collaborations with a view to re-positioning itself in the ever-changing world.
 Our firm tradition of leadership prevails (please view a sample of our alumni http://journalism.uonbi.ac.ke/sites/default/files/chss/journalism/journalism/SOJMC%20supplement%20final%202.pdf, but will be strengthened through the recently established Centre for Communication and Media Training and Practice (in liaison with the Media Council of Kenya; Ministry of Information and Communication and the Kenya Institute of Mass Communication).
 It is intended that the synergy between the academy and industry at the Centre through continuous education and research shall be mutually enriching and that this synergy shall transform the landscape of the sector in an enduring fashion.

-The School has a population of about 1,600 who are currently enrolled in the following programmes:
+The School has a population of 1,600 students who are currently enrolled in the following programmes:

 Doctor of Philosophy (Communication and Information Studies http://journalism.uonbi.ac.ke/uon_degrees_details/866